EdHarty/Kris-Kringle/README.md

 ### My Reviews Page
 - Site users can review different products.
-- The can leave a review and edit or delete it.
+- They can leave a review and edit or delete it.
 - Once a review has been left and the user decides to edit it.
 They are directed to the edit review page where they update their review accordingly.

 <img width="960" alt="Review" src="https://user-images.githubusercontent.com/88341568/235667212-61e9de58-2c52-4b5e-abe4-53ea8640b0f6.png">